View JOEL EDWARDS's Obituary on theledger.com and share memories

 LAKELAND - Joel Turner Edwards, age 66, of Lakeland, FL, left this earth on August 20, 2019.

-Joel was born on October 19, 1952 in Lakeland, FL, and lived here most of his life.
-He loved hunting and saltwater fishing and loved his friends at the Southside.
+Joel was born on October 19, 1952 and lived most of his life here.
+He loved hunting and saltwater fishing and loved his friends at Southside.
 He was co-owner of Carefree Closets for 32 years.

-Joel is preceded in death by his mother, Sue Cordell Edwards; brother, Gary Edwards and father Ralph Edwards.